GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 .. note::
    Alternatively set ``workers = 1`` if secret key is being auto-generated and not defined in local/environment.json.
-Auto-generated keys cause login session for users to drop when request routed to a different worker.
+Auto-generated keys cause user login sessions to drop when their request is handled by a different worker.

 .. note::
    A sample ``gunicorn.conf.py`` is provided in ``local-examples/local-centos-postgres-nginx-gunicorn-supervisor-http/gunicorn``.